Portuguese Stem Stitch is also known as Portuguese knotted stem stitch.

 Move along the line and make a small stitch picking up a small piece of material as you would if you were working a stem stitch.
 Bring your thread out as illustrated.

-Take the needle and thread it under the first stitch.
+Take the needle and thread it under the stitch.
 Once again you are whipping the stitch so make sure do not pick up any fabric.

 Whip the second time and continue the row.